swiftlang/swift-evolution/proposals/nnnn-mutex.md

   /// - Parameter initialValue: The initial value to give to the mutex. public init(_: transferring consuming Value)

+  /// Calls the given closure after acquring the lock and then releases
+  /// ownership.
+  ///
+  /// This method is equivalent to the following sequence of code:
+  ///
+  ///     mutex.lock()
+  ///     defer {
+  ///       mutex.unlock()
+  ///     }
+  ///     return try body(&value)
+  ///
+  /// - Warning: Recursive calls to `withLock` within the
+  ///   closure parameter has behavior that is platform dependent.
+  ///   Some platforms may choose to panic the process, deadlock,
+  ///   or leave this behavior unspecified.
+  ///
+  /// - Parameter body: A closure with a parameter of `Value`
+  ///   that has exclusive access to the value being stored within
+  ///   this mutex.
+This closure is considered the critical section
+  ///   as it will only be executed once the calling thread has
+  ///   acquired the lock.
+  ///
+  /// - Returns: The return value, if any, of the `body` closure parameter. public borrowing func withLock<Result: ~Copyable, E: Error>(
+    _ body: (transferring inout Value) throws(E) -> Result
+  ) throws(E) -> Result

   /// Attempts to acquire the lock and then calls the given closure if
   /// successful.
   ///